 6) Have you ever had limits, restrictions or conditions imposed on your registration or license by a regulatory body for a profession in any jurisdiction?

-7) Are you affected by a physical or mental condition or addiction to alcohol or drugs that reasonably could impair your ability to practice psychiatric nursing?
+7) Do you have a physical or mental health issue or an addiction to alcohol or drugs that impairs your ability to practice psychiatric nursing safely and competently?

 If you answer ‘yes’ to any of the above questions, CRPNBC may request additional information.